cmsc330fall23/cmsc330fall23/projects/project3.md

 While the formal definition of a transition is a function that maps a state and character to a set of states, we will define transitions as 3-tuples `(src, letter, dest)` that map a start state (`src`) and a character (`letter`) to exactly one destination state (`dest`).
 This means that that each edge in the NFA will correspond to a single transition in the list of transitions.
 This will make the syntax for defining NFAs cleaner and allow for a one-to-one mapping between elements of the transition list and edges in the NFA graph.

-`src` and `dest` must be either ints, strings, int lists, or string lists.
+`src` and `dest` should be either ints, strings, int lists, string lists, int tuples, or string tuples.

 For example: